1950 Geysir air crash: Cause

 The Air Accident Investigation Board concluded in its investigation that the root cause of the accident was a navigational error.
 Two of Geysir's crew, the aeronautical engineer and one of the pilots, as well as the air traffic controller on duty that night, were prosecuted for violating the Aviation Act laws and General Penal Code.
 The air traffic controller was acquitted but the aeronautical engineer was found guilty and lost his flight license for life and the pilot was fined 4.000 ISK.
 The investigation was heavily criticized as it did not look into whether the equipment on the plane had failed, whether the transmissions of the LORAN stations were deficient at the date of the crash, or whether the weather had any effect on the plane drifting of course.
 Meteorologist Trausti Jónsson later concluded from available data that an unusual, sharp and unexpected wind string for that time of the year carried the plane from its course, with the result that it came to land close to Berufjörður instead of Mýrdalur.

 Aftermath

 The problems that arose during the rescue operations directly led to the creations of specialized air rescue units in the country.
-The first one, Air Ground Rescue Team of Reykjavík (Icelandic:Flugbjörgunarsveit Reykjavíkur), was founded on 24 November 1950.
+The first one, Air Ground Rescue Team of Reykjavík (Icelandic:Flugbjörgunarsveitin Reykjavík), was founded on 24 November 1950.

 A month after the crash, the Air Force attempted to rescue the stranded Dakota from the glacier but had to abandon the mission due to bad weather.
 The following year, the plane, which was valued at 250.000 dollars, was sold to Loftleiðir for a reported 700 dollars.
 In April 1951, Loftleiðir set out a rescue party that spent 21-days digging up the plane from under 7 meters of snow and bringing it down from the glacier.
 The plane was christened Jökull and flew for Loftleiðir for several years.